 CAN CREDITORS TAKE LIFE INSURANCE BENEFITS OR RETIREMENT ACCOUNTS?

 Creditors’ ability to put a claim on life insurance and retirement benefits depends on whether or not they become part of your estate, and that depends on whether you designate beneficiaries.

 To ensure that beneficiaries receive life insurance proceeds or retirement accounts, you must designate them as such; otherwise, the money flows to your estate, where it may be used to pay creditors.
 In some cases, you may want insurance proceeds to become part of your estate for the purpose of paying debt.

-The statute of limitations on debt after death, which determines how long creditors have to file a claim against an estate, vary by state.
-In North Carolina, for example, executors must publish a newspaper notice to creditors, which starts the clock on a three-month statute of limitations.
-In California, the executor is required to mail a Notice of Administration to all known creditors, who then must file a claim within four months.
+The statute of limitations on debt after death, which determines how long creditors have to file a claim against an estate, varies by state.
+In North Carolina, for example, executors must publish a newspaper notice to creditors once per week for four consecutive weeks, which starts the clock on a three-month statute of limitations.
+In California, the executor is required to mail a notice of administration to all known creditors, who then must file a claim within four months.

 While discussions about death can be uncomfortable, discussing your financial situation with loved ones could help to alleviate concerns and to eliminate surprises.
 That can be especially important if you share debt with anyone, such as a cosigner.
-A financial advisor or an estate planning attorney can also provide valuable guidance.
+A financial advisor or an estate planning attorney can also provide valuable guidance in these complex matters.